 Network fees also vary to a great extent.
 For example, in July of 2020, the fees on the Ethereum network were $5.50, but by November of the same year, they dropped to $0.13.
 Within the same time frame, an average Bitcoin network transaction fee decreased from $6.80 to $0.50.

 There are several websites such as Blockcypher and Blockchain Explorer that provide a running database that tracks blockchain orders and the fees required to complete those orders so that users can determine what fee to offer to get the validation speed they want.
-Bitcoin transaction fees are quoted in Satoshi, the lowest denomination of Bitcoin that is 0.00000001 of the currency.
+Bitcoin trading cost are quoted in Satoshi, the lowest denomination of Bitcoin that is 0.00000001 of the currency.

 A Few Words Before You Go…